zmalone/chef-web-docs/source/controls-for-compliance/windows/create-a-basic-audit-control/4/_index.md

 end
 ```

-This recipe configures Apache and writes a few files for it to serve.
+This recipe configures IIS and writes a few files for it to serve.

-[COMMENT] For simplicity, we use the built-in `package` and `service` resources to configure Apache.
-A more robust solution might use the [httpd](https://supermarket.chef.io/cookbooks/httpd) cookbook from Chef Supermarket.
+[COMMENT] For simplicity, we use the built-in `powershell_script` and `service` resources to configure IIS.
+A more robust solution might use the [iis](https://supermarket.chef.io/cookbooks/iis) cookbook from Chef Supermarket.

 Now use Test Kitchen to apply the `webserver` cookbook locally.
 This instance is different than the one you used to apply the `audit` cookbook.
 Start by adding this to your webserver's <code class="file-path">.kitchen.yml</code> file.